 ANIBT will assess and respond to your request for a letter of release within ten working days from receipt of the application.

 If you are not satisfied with the decision, and believe that it was not made following the procedures set out in this policy, you can seek an international review using the standard appeal process.
 Note the ultimate decision on whether the appeal is granted is passed on to the Appeals Committee.
-The Appeals committee comprises of the Manager of Compliance and Special Projects, the Training and Adademic Development Manager, the Student Services Cordinator with the CEO attending as ex officio.
+The Appeals committee comprises of the Manager of Compliance and Academic Support, the Training and Academic Development Manager, the Student Services Coordinator with the CEO attending as ex officio.

 If you are unhappy with this outcome, you can seek an external review through the Overseas Student Ombudsman.